 - A severely dehydrated or desiccated disc can cause a stiff neck and or a deep and chronic ache that worsens with movement.

 - Radiating pain into the shoulders, arms and hands can occur if the outer layer of the degenerated disk tears and the inner jelly like material, the nucleus, extrudes into the spinal canal and irritates nerves.

 The MISI Approach to Degenerative Disc Treatment

 Anti-inflammatory medications, physical therapy and possibly pain management injections and /or procedures are the first course of treatment for painful symptoms caused by degenerative disc disease in the neck.
 If instability is present due to severe disc degeneration, then a stabilization procedure may be required to treat painful symptoms and stabilize the cervical spine.
-The spine specialists at the Minimally Invasive Spine Institute are specially trained in stabilization procedures of the cervical spine utilizing minimally invasive techniques when possible to ensure a faster recovery for our patients.
+The spine specialists at the DFW Spine Institute are specially trained in stabilization procedures of the cervical spine utilizing minimally invasive techniques when possible to ensure a faster recovery for our patients.
 Post surgery, it is important to work with a physical therapist or properly trained health care professional to strengthen muscles and help prevent future injury.